AdaCore/training_material/courses/fundamentals_of_ada/020_declarations/05-universal_types.rst

 * Compiler handles typing

-.. tip:: No bugs with precision
+.. note:: No bugs with precision

 .. code:: Ada